GrahamCorcoran/DUDE8/README.md

 # dude8

-dude8 is a minimalist Discord bot for tracking due dates and reminding the server of upcoming due dates.
+dude8 will be a minimalist Discord bot for tracking due dates and reminding the server of upcoming due dates.
 Primarily intended for use in school Discord channels.

 ## Roadmap